signemik/SocailGraphsAnimateMovies/README.md

     <img src="Images/HistAvgSent.PNG" alt="Forest" style="width:100%">
   </div>
   </div>
   The distribution of sentiment seems to be normal distributed around 6 which is neutral.
-The range of sentiment is where, 1 is sad and 9 is happy.
-Additionally, the sentiment of movies also seems to follow a normal distribution around 6.
+The range of sentiment is from 1 to 9, where 1 is sad and 9 is happy.
+Additionally, the sentiment of movies also seem to follow a normal distribution around 6.
 The average sentiment of the movies indicates that all the good and bad reviews balance each other out.
-However we are still interested in finding the movies with the highest and the lowest sentiment.
+However it is still interesting to find the movies with the highest and the lowest sentiment.

-  <h3>Top 5 movies based on average sentiment</h3>
+  <h3>Best 5 movies based on average sentiment</h3>
 <table rules="groups">
   <thead>
     <tr>